SteveJustin1963/tec-BIT-BANG/README.md

 ## Method

+Use a free IO line and USB-TTL cable with embedded FT232R chip.
+Bit Bang Serial without UART, use a free port and USB to TTL serial converter cables.
+FT232R chip is in cable.

-Run TTY app on pC eg PUTTY through USB to TTL serial cable (PL2303TA USB to Serial Bridge Controller).
+Run TTY app on PC eg PUTTY through USB to TTL serial cable (PL2303TA USB to Serial Bridge Controller).
 This is a cheap ebay item.
 Has 4 wires; Red=+5V, Black=GND, White=RXD and Green=TXD.
 No need for a “level shifter to convert RS-232 to TTL with a MAX232 chip.
 We can add current limit resistors for protection if needed.
 Others may have extra wires for RTS, CTS, DSR etc. Ignore these.
 Win-7/10 wil auto load driver for it.
 Device manager will show new com-port.
 Verify; Run and type  “cmd”, enter, type in c:/mode, enter.

 Enter hex into TEC1 keypad (add to ROM ?)
 Or via bennvenn.myshopify.com/pages/eprom-emulator